 Nightmare Fuel: While The Dark Crystal has disturbingly realistic violence and alien creatures, Labyrinth goes into Surreal HorrorUncanny Valley with surreal David Bowie faces, Body Horror Fireys, the eerie ballroom scene with the grotesque masks, and almost everything being alive.
 Even half of the soundtrack sounds like something out of a horror movie.

-In addition, the child switches from a real baby to a doll a few times in "Magic Dance". note We should hope so!
+The child switches from a real baby to a doll a few times in "Magic Dance". note We should hope so!
 It gets thrown thirty feet in the air and caught by a puppet!

 So Bad, It's Good: Not the movie itself, which is a cult classic on its own.
 But Jennifer Connelly's acting requires either very thick nostalgia goggles or an appreciation for the camp value of her breathless, melodramatic performance.